 Physician Credit Designation

-Global Education Group designates this live activity for a maximum of 2.00 AMA PRA Category 1 Credits™.
+Global Education Group designates this enduring material for a maximum of 2.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 ABIM MOC Recognition Statement